Yonaba/strictness/docs/tutorial.md

 	  [C]: ?
     Exit code: 1

-To avoid this, *strictness* provides another function named `globalize`.
+To work around this issue, *strictness* provides another function named `globalize`.
 When passing a function to `globalize`, it returns a similar (wrapped) function which is free to write in the global environment.

 ````lua
 require 'strictness'